-Goal 1: End poverty in all its forms everywhere-is not a major surprise but nevertheless welcome.
-That said, Target 1.1 by 2030, eradicate extreme poverty for all people everywhere, currently measured as people living on less than \$1.25 a day, falls short by using the outdated \$1.25 a day target and suggests a low level of ambition among governments for an essential component of this framework.
+Goal 1: End poverty in all its forms everywhere-it is no major surprise that the goal was included but is nevertheless welcome by the international trade union movement.
+That said, it is disappointing that under Target 1.1 by 2030, eradicate extreme poverty for all people everywhere, currently measured as people living on less than \$1.25 a day, the outdated \$1.25 a day target remains the level governments are willing to aspire to in this framework.
 Critics have noted that this is hardly an aspiration at all and will be achieved by 2030 with or without a post 2015 sustainable agenda.

-A notable inclusion under this goal is Target 1.3 implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the http://www.un.org/en/ga/president/68/pdf/letters/9152014Post-2015%20Summit%20modalities%20-%20Draft%20Resolution%20-%2015%20September%202014.pdf vulnerable, though is well short of efforts to include universal social protection as a stand-alone goal.
-Despite this, the target and the reference to social protection floors, in particular, is something to be defended.
+A notable inclusion under this goal is Target 1.3 implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable, though it falls short of the international trade union movement's objective of having universal social protection as a stand-alone goal.
+Despite this, the target and the reference to social protection floors, in particular, has the support of the international trade union movement.